-that define boundaries around what is considered "on-topic."
+6.1.1 Specific kinds of content.
+Content on Reddit is organized into subreddits that define boundaries around what is considered "on-topic."
 Multiple subreddits can exist around the same general topic when subreddits occupy different "conceptual rungs" and subdivide a general topic into specific subcategories like types of painting media, athletic subdisciplines, or audio formats.
-Moreover, subreddits that prohibit types of content or behavior open niches for subreddits that allow at Despite such forms of specialization, multiple communities often welcome the same content and encourage users to "cross-post" material to support different and complementary discussions around the same topic.
+Moreover, subreddits that prohibit types of content or behavior open niches for subreddits that allow it.
+Despite such forms of specialization, multiple communities often welcome the same content and encourage users to "cross-post" material to support different and complementary discussions around the same topic.